1989 Detroit Tigers season: May

+May 21: Despite having the worst record in baseball and being in last place in the AL East, the Tigers find themselves 3.5 games out of first place after defeating the Kansas City Royals 4-2 at Tiger Stadium.
+Outfielder Fred Lynn says: "We're only four games out.
+We weren't winning these kind of games earlier....we are on the upswing now."

 May 23: Pitcher Jack Morris is placed on the disabled list for the first time in his career.
 Morris had complained of soreness following a 7–3 loss to the Cleveland Indians on May 22.
 Morris became the fourth Tiger pitcher to be placed on the DL so far this season.
 Morris was in the midst of the worst start of his career with a 2–7 record with a 4.94 ERA.
 To replace him on the roster, the Tigers called up pitcher Mike Schwabe from AA London.

-May 27: Randy Nosek, the Tigers' #1 pick in the 1985 draft is called up from the Class AA London, Ontario to replace Jack Morris, He will make his major league debut at Royals Stadium against Kansas City.
+May 27: Randy Nosek, the Tigers' #1 pick in the 1985 draft is called up from the Class AA London, Ontario to take the place of Jack Morris in the starting rotation.
+Nosek will make his major league debut at Royals Stadium against Kansas City.
 Fighting butterflies with his family in attendance, Nosek walks eight and gives up three hits in a 5–1 loss to the Royals.
 The Tigers pitching staff is decimated by injuries, giving Nosek his chance.
 He would make one more appearance with Detroit before being sent back to the minors.

+May 30: Despite a historically bad start, the Tigers find themselves tied for fifth place with a 21-28 record at the close of play.
+The fanbase is reminded of a poor start in 1987 that led to the AL East title.
+With numerous injuries, roster changes and the impending return of Sparky Anderson, there is reason for some hope.

+May 31: Team doctor Clarence Livingood releases a statement that manager Sparky Anderson is making progress in his recovery and could return to the team within a week.

+Lou Whitaker finishes the month tied for the American League lead in home runs with 13.
+Baltimore Orioles catcher and future teammate Mickey Tettleton also has hit 13 home runs.

+Keith Moreland leads all Tiger hitters with a .341 average (43 of 126), while Frank Tanana (5-4 3.66) and Doyle Alexander (4-4, 2.78) lead the pitching staff.
+Guillermo Hernandez has ten saves despite a 5.50 ERA.